 This is not just a funding statistic — it is a systemic blind spot.
 Nurses are the primary operators of endoscopy equipment, the frontline monitors of sedation, and the clinical decision-makers during procedures.
 Yet the research infrastructure developing AI tools for these workflows excludes the very professionals who will implement them.

-Federal grant database providing complete records of NIH-funded research projects, including departmental affiliations, funding amounts, and project abstracts.
+Federal grant database tracking all NIH-funded research projects, departmental affiliations, and funding amounts.

-Open academic index aggregating 250M+ scholarly works.
-Used for cross-referencing publication patterns and identifying research output gaps across disciplines.
+Open academic index with 250M+ scholarly works.
+Cross-references publication patterns and research output gaps.

 Research papers, conference abstracts, and data analyses.